benjaminchazelle/learn-ci-cd/README.md

 On IBM Cloud instance, we can use SSH to transfer files and execute remote command.
 For educational purpose, we will use here a classic username/password authentication, but keep in mind that SSH key pair is a better approach (EDITOR'S NOTE : for security reason I cannot give you an access to the IBM Cloud dashboard allowing to defining SSH key pair).

 Username/password SSH authentifcation an be done thanks to `sshpass`command.
-In `node:lts` Docker image, it appears that `sshpass` is not installed, you can install it via aptitude into job step :
+In `cimg/node:lts` Docker image, it appears that `sshpass` is not installed, you can install it via aptitude into job step :

 ```yaml
 - run: sudo apt-get update && sudo apt-get install -y sshpass